MSc by Research in Physiology, Anatomy and Genetics

 Interviews are normally held as part of the admissions process.

-Interviews are held during the last week of January.
+Interviews are held during the middle of January.
 All shortlisted candidates will have been assessed on completed applications only.
-Funded places are awarded purely on the basis of an assessment of candidates' excellence appropriate to their intended research path.
+Funded places are awarded purely on the basis of an assessment of candidates' excellence appropriate to their intended research path

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-The department has excellent facilities for the large number of full-time research students who are well integrated into the research of the department.
+The department has excellent facilities for the large number of full-time research students who are integrated in research of the department.

 Research in the department is organised around six major themes: